Iteo/audoma/docs/usage.rst

 | instance and status_code, the `audoma_action` decorator takes care
 | of creating the response from this.

-| Let's modify our example, let there be a custom exception risen.
+| Let's modify our example, let there be a custom exception raised.

 .. code-block :: python
    :linenos: